Sega: 1994–1998: 32X, Saturn, falling console sales, and continued arcade success

 Sega announced that Shoichiro Irimajiri had been appointed chairman and CEO of Sega of America in July 1996, while Kalinske left Sega after September 30 of that year.
 A former Honda executive, Irimajiri had been involved with Sega of America since joining Sega in 1993.
 The company also announced that Rosen and Nakayama had resigned from their positions at Sega of America, though both remained with Sega.
 Bernie Stolar, a former executive at Sony Computer Entertainment of America, became Sega of America's executive vice president in charge of product development and third-party relations.
 Stolar was not supportive of the Saturn, believing its hardware was poorly designed.

 While Stolar had said "the Saturn is not our future" at E3 1997, he continued to emphasize the quality of its games, and later reflected that "we tried to wind it down as cleanly as we could for the consumer."
 At Sony, Stolar had opposed the localization of certain Japanese PlayStation games that he felt would not represent the system well in North America.
 He advocated a similar policy for the Saturn, generally blocking 2D arcade games and role-playing games from release, although he later sought to distance himself from this stance.
 Other changes included a softer image in Sega's advertising, including removing the "Sega!" scream, and holding press events for the education industry.

 Sega partnered with GE to develop the Sega Model 2 arcade system board, building on 3D technology in the arcade industry at the time.
 This led to several successful arcade games, including Daytona USA, launched in a limited capacity in late 1993 and worldwide in 1994.
 Other popular games included Virtua Cop, Sega Rally Championship, and Virtua Fighter 2.
 Virtua Fighter and Virtua Fighter 2 became Sega's best-selling arcade games of all time, surpassing their previous record holder Out Run.
 There was also a technological arms race between Sega and Namco during this period, driving the growth of 3D gaming.

 Beginning in 1994, Sega launched a series of indoor theme parks in Japan under a concept dubbed "Amusement Theme Park", including Joypolis parks sited in urban Tokyo locations such as Yokohama and Odaiba.
-A rapid overseas rollout was planned, with at least 100 locations across the world proposed to be opened by 2000, however only two, SegaWorld London and Sega World Sydney, would ultimately materialise in September 1996 and Match 1997, respectively.
+A rapid overseas rollout was planned, with at least 100 locations across the world proposed to be opened by 2000, however only two, Sega World London and Sega World Sydney, would ultimately materialise in September 1996 and March 1997, respectively.
 Following on from difficulties faced in setting up theme parks in the United States, Sega established the GameWorks chain of urban entertainment centers in a joint venture with DreamWorks SKG and Universal Studios during March 1997.